-High Water ConsumptionTwo of the leading causes of unexplained high water consumption in a residence are the garden hose/irrigation system and the leaking toilet.
+High Water ConsumptionTwo of the leading causes of unexplained high water consumption in a residence are a garden hose/irrigation system and a leaking toilet.

 - A fully open garden hose or residential irrigation system could use 10 to 22 gallons of water per minute.
 On the high side, this would equal 1,320 gallons of water an hour, or 31,680 gallons of water a day.
 For an irrigation system running one hour a day, 3 days a week, the monthly usage could be 15,840 gallons of water.

-- A leaking toilet running at ½ gallon a minute could use 21,600 gallons of water in a month.
+- A leaking toilet running at ½ gallon per minute could use 21,600 gallons of water in a month.

 What the customer can do:Irrigation system: